huggingface/blog/peft_merging.md

 $B_{merged}A_{merged} = weight_1 * scaling_1 * B_1A_1 + weight_2 * scaling_2 * B_2A_2$

 <div style="background-color: #e6f9e6; padding: 16px 32px; outline: 2px solid; border-radius: 5px;">
 🧠 This is the exact weighted merging of LoRA adapters.
-It is also available via <a href=https://huggingface.co/docs/diffusers/main/en/tutorials/using_peft_for_inference>PEFT integration of Diffusers</a> when you call <code>set_adapters()<code>  wherein instead of creating a new merged adapter, the active adapters are combined sequentially, as shown on the right-hand side of the above equation.
+It is also available via <a href=https://huggingface.co/docs/diffusers/main/en/tutorials/using_peft_for_inference>PEFT integration of Diffusers</a> when you call <code>set_adapters()</code>  wherein instead of creating a new merged adapter, the active adapters are combined sequentially, as shown on the right-hand side of the above equation.
 When using this method, it allows for participating LoRA adapters to have different ranks.
 </div>

 ### Linear/Task Arithmetic (`linear`)